Louis II de Lorraine, cardinal de Guise: Consequences of murder

-In early January Henri dispatched Cardinal Joyeuse to Roma to justify the assassination of the Cardinal to the Pope.
-Joyeuse tried to offer the king's justification to Sixtus, but was interrupted by the angry Pope who remarked that Cardinal Guise should have been sent to Roma for trial and that 'never before had a king killed a Cardinal'.
+In early January Henri dispatched Cardinal Joyeuse to Rome to justify the assassination of the Cardinal to the Pope.
+Joyeuse tried to offer the king's justification to Sixtus, but was interrupted by the angry Pope who remarked that Cardinal Guise should have been sent to Rome for trial and that 'never before had a king killed a Cardinal'.
 Sixtus concluded by saying that he expected Henri to submit an appeal for absolution to him in writing.
 On 9 January Sixtus held a consistory in which he discussed the death of the Cardinal.
 He expounded upon the 'infinite pain' he had been in upon receiving the news, and how Emperor Theodosius I had been excommunicated for far less.
 He warned that if Henri was allowed to get away with the murder, other Cardinals would be vulnerable also.
 Claude d'Angennes the bishop of Le Mans was dispatched the following month to continue entreating with the Pope, he was received several times into Sixtus' presence, but failed to achieve absolution for the king.

 As Henri lay dying after he was stabbed on 1 August, he sought absolution from his confessor.
 The confessor refused, as he had yet to satisfy the demands made of him by Sixtus; releasing Cardinal Bourbon, and doing penance for the murder of Cardinal Guise.
 Henri, desperate to die a good Catholic promised that he would meet all the Pope's demands.